-Both whales and whale lovers have lots to celebrate lately.
-Over the course of the past year, protection and treatment of whales has been gaining both increased media coverage and political momentum.
+Both whales and whale lovers have lots to celebrate.
+Over the course of the past several years, protection and treatment of whales has been gaining both increased media coverage and political momentum.
 New pledges, policies and regulations are gaining ground and can result in the betterment of the lives of whales.
 Here’s a list of several of these exciting developments:

 Pledge by Virgin and Sir Richard Branson

 March, 2014: Richard Branson and his company Virgin have asked marine parks, holiday companies and airlines around the world to join his pledge not to remove whales and dolphins from the ocean.

 - To participate in a Virgin-led multi-stakeholder engagement process on the role of captive cetaceans in tourism.

 - To no longer capture cetaceans (including whales and dolphins) or acquire any wild-captured cetaceans.

 - To only accept ill, orphaned or injured wild cetaceans deemed non-releasable by the appropriate government authorities.

 To participate, Virgin requires that the pledge is signed by the organization’s chief executive and posted publicly by September 30th 2014.
 Read more.

 Seaworld loses appeal – trainers to stay out of tanks

 April 12, 2014: In a closely watched ruling among those who criticize the captivity of marine mammals, SeaWorld’s appeal of safety citations issued by the OSHA (U.S. Occupational Safety and Health Administration) was denied by the U.S. Court of Appeals for the District of Columbia.
 The ruling mandates that Seaworld’s workers will need to stay out of the water with killer whales unless there are physical barriers to reduce the risk of injury or death.
 Read More.